We use cookies on this site to enhance your experience.

 The MRP supervisor must be an academic expert in the area of study that you plan to pursue for the MRP.
 The supervisor is the key individual with whom you will interact throughout the course of the MRP process.
 The supervisor must be a full-time English and Film Studies faculty member and a current member of Laurier's graduate faculty.

-It is incumbent upon the student to select a supervisor for her or his MRP, and to discuss the possibility of supervision with the faculty member prior to submission of the proposal to the Graduate Studies Committee.
+It is incumbent upon the student to select a supervisor for their MRP, to discuss a plan of study and to obtain the faculty member's consent to supervise as well as approval of the MRP proposal prior to its submission to the Graduate Studies Committee.

 Prospective MRP students are encouraged to review professors’ areas of expertise and publications on the faculty website.
 The graduate coordinator can also assist the student in identifying professors with expertise in the area of study.

-Until the proposal has been approved by the Graduate Studies Committee, the professor’s supervision of the project is an agreement in principle only.
+Until the proposal has been approved by the Graduate Studies Committee, the professor’s supervision of the project is an agreement in principle only, and the student should ensure enrolment in sufficient classes for completion of the program by the end of the Winter semester until the Graduate Studies Committee has approved the proposal, allowing the student to enrol in EN690 for the Spring semester.

 The MRP proposal should describe your initial ideas about what you propose to investigate, how you propose to carry out the research, and its potential relevance or contribution to scholarship in the proposed area.
 It should be seen as a tool for helping you define a topic that is feasible with the resources and time available — and, most importantly, it should explain why it is a topic that is worth researching and writing about.

-The vetting process involves the prospective faculty supervisor and the Graduate Studies Committee.
-If the proposal is not passed, the student will register for a winter course.
-After the MRP has been approved, the student will submit the Master's – MRP/Thesis Approval Form to the Faculty of Graduate and Postdoctoral Studies.
+The final vetting process involves the prospective faculty supervisor in dialogue with the Graduate Studies Committee.
+The student will be notified of the Committee’s decision by November 7.
+If the proposal is not passed, the student will continue with registration in a Winter course.
+If the MRP has been approved, the student will submit the Master's – MRP/Thesis Approval Form to the Faculty of Graduate and Postdoctoral Studies, and may then drop a Winter course and begin research for the MRP.

 The proposal should aim to identify the following: